What is proton therapy?

-Since the first hospital-based proton treatment center opened in California in 1990, nearly 40,000 people have received proton therapy in the United States and almost 100,000 people worldwide.
-Experts conservatively estimate that about 250,000 cancer patients in the United States could benefit from proton therapy.
+Since the first hospital-based proton treatment center opened in California in 1990, nearly 75,000 people have received proton therapy in the United States and almost 200,000 people worldwide.

-No, the first patient received treatment with protons more than 50 years ago, and the U.S. Food and Drug Administration approved proton therapy as a radiation treatment option in 1988.
-To date, approximately 131,000 people worldwide have received proton therapy at centers in Europe, Asia and the United States.
+No, the first patient received treatment with protons more than 60 years ago, and the U.S. Food and Drug Administration approved proton therapy as a radiation treatment option in 1988.

 What is the history of proton therapy?